BlueLort/Compiler-Generator/README.md

 # Lexical Analyzer Generator

-This phase of the project aims to practice techniquesfor building automatic lexical analyzer generator tools.
+This phase of the project aims to practice techniques for building automatic lexical analyzer generator tools.

 ## Objective